Lawrytime/Left-Ventricle-RW-EchoCardio-Segmentation/dataset/README.md

 **The dataset can be utilized for both myocardial infarction (heart attack) detection and left ventricle wall segmentation purposes.
 The later is the case here.**

 ## Segmentation of the Left Ventricle Wall

 **A subset of 109 A4C view echocardiography recordings has their corresponding ground-truth segmentation masks for the whole left ventricle wall at each frame for one cardiac cycle.
 This subset includes 72 MI patients and 37 non-MI subjects.**

+**The size of the ground-truth segmentation masks is 224x224 in order to have suitable input dimensions for many state-of-the-art deep network topologies.**